Overstimulated by Noise, Mess, and Constant Needs: Somatic Therapy for Parents in Carlsbad, CA

 The kitchen is a war zone of spilled Cheerios, half-eaten applesauce, and overlapping voices.
 One child is whining for a snack, another is banging toys, the baby is fussing, and your partner just asked a question you barely registered.
 Your shoulders hike toward your ears, your jaw clenches, and a wave of irritation surges—suddenly everything feels too loud, too much, too close.
 You snap, then feel instant guilt.
 This isn’t “just parenting stress.”
 It’s nervous system overstimulation—your body’s alarm system sounding off from sensory input that exceeds your current capacity to process.
+If this feels familiar, support is available through somatic therapy for parents in Carlsbad, CA.

 At Wholeness Collective Therapy Group in Carlsbad Village, we work with many parents—especially those who are highly sensitive, neurodivergent, or carrying past stress/trauma—who describe this exact experience.
 The constant noise (screams, cries, endless questions), visual mess (toys everywhere, counters cluttered), tactile demands (being touched, pulled, climbed on), and emotional needs create a perfect storm.
 Your autonomic nervous system shifts into sympathetic overdrive: heart racing, breath shallow, muscles tense.
 If the activation lingers without resolution, it can tip into shutdown or irritability.
 Parenting becomes survival mode rather than connection.